-This is a photo of my Aunt Helen from 6 years ago.
-She died the other day at 92 years of age.
-Her senior lifestyle was an inspiration to me as I got older.
+This is a photo of my Aunt Helen from years ago.
+She died at the age of 92.
+Today would have been her birthday.
+Her senior lifestyle was an inspiration to me now that I am older.

 She was always going somewhere and staying active.
 Until about 12 years ago she danced with a senior action group.
 She could fox trot square dance, and samba with the best of them.